JP3P3/sn-gruvbox-muted-theme/README.md

 ## Installation

-Click "Extensions" in near the bottom left corner of Standard Notes desktop app.
+Click "Extensions" near the bottom left corner of Standard Notes desktop app.
 Then click "Import Extension", paste in one of the following links and press ENTER.

 For the Blue Highlight Color Variant:
 ```